Due Date Calculator

 This calculator uses Naegele's rule — the standard method used by most healthcare providers.
 Enter the first day of your last menstrual period (LMP) and the calculator adds 280 days (40 weeks) to estimate your due date.

 The tool also shows your current week of pregnancy, your trimester, how many days remain until your due date, and key milestones like the first ultrasound and anatomy scan.
-Remember: only about 5% of babies are born on their exact due date — the estimate is a 40-week midpoint, not a deadline.
+Worth noting: only about 5% of babies are born on their exact due date — the estimate is a 40-week midpoint, not a deadline.

 Pregnancy Trimesters at a Glance